TITLE 77: PUBLIC HEALTH

 Section 591.180 National Interest Waiver

-A foreign national physician who wishes to initiate the process for permanent residence in the U.S. shall have an approved labor certification and a job offer and his or her employer shall file an Immigrant Petition for Alien Worker form with the U.S. Department of Homeland Security, Citizenship and Immigration Service.
-In certain circumstances, the labor certification may be waived through the approval of a National Interest Waiver (NIW).
+A foreign national physician who wishes to initiate the application process for permanent residence in the U.S. shall have an approved labor certification and a job offer and the physician's employer shall file an Immigrant Petition for Alien Worker form with the U.S. Department of Homeland Security, Citizenship and Immigration Service.
+In certain circumstances, the labor certification may be waived through the approval of a National Interest Waiver (NIW) by the Department of Homeland Security.

 a) To be eligible for an NIW, the physician shall: